Kurt Laurenz Metzler: Life and career

+Metzler died on 20 December 2024, at the age of 83.

 Style

 His opinionated sculptures are made of materials that are heavy, but seem to be light when seen in the definitive work (Marble, Bronze, Iron, Aluminium).
 Sometimes, the materials are bare, but often they are painted unicolored with a rather violent color.

-The elder motives are wire dancers, people who are man and motor united (they e.g. contain motor parts or chains).
-Newer are the motives Zeitungsleser (Newspaper), Stadtneurotiker (City-neurotics),Cities, Golf players or giant people.
+The elder motifs are wire dancers, people who are man and motor united (they e.g. contain motor parts or chains).
+Newer are the motifs Zeitungsleser (Newspaper), Stadtneurotiker (City-neurotics), Cities, Golf players or giant people.